 Certified organic materials also play a role in the setting of the price.
 The average cost of a hybrid mattress is anywhere between £700 and £2,500.
-Some of the best hybrid mattresses on the market are the Eve Premium Hybrid Mattress, the Emma Hybrid Mattress, the Simba Hybrid Mattress, the Dormeo Wellsleep Hybrid Mattress and the Tempur Hybrid Mattress.

 In case you’re wondering, an airbed mattress isn’t the same thing as the air mattress you inflate for camping.
-Airbeds use pressurised air chambers as support instead of foam, coils, pocket springs or latex.
+Airbeds use pressurized air chambers as support instead of foam, coils, pocket springs, or latex.
 A significant advantage of airbed mattresses is the control of air input they offer, so you can customize the mattress’s firmness, which is excellent for couples with different sleeping habits.
 Another benefit is that when they sag in the middle, you can just add more air.